htnafhD/HPBDLOL-Script/README.md

   - Please set the windows size client to 1024x576.
   - Place the code.txt file in the same folder or replace it's directory in main.py file.
   - Press F12 continuously if you want to stop the program.
-  - Run the code as administartor.
+  - Run the code as administrator.